 Several mission personnel, including one HoM, said they did not initially receive sufficient or comprehensible guidance on how to implement the DOAs.
-This reportedly caused consternation and anxiety among HoM as they were flooded with transactional responsibilities they were unprepared to take on.
+14 This reportedly caused consternation and anxiety among HoM as they were flooded with transactional responsibilities they were unprepared to take on.
 It also creates a risk that HoM will take an inconsistent approach to risk.
 To better equip them to manage UN resources, the Secretariat has since launched a three-day executive program for HoM and other senior mission leaders in organizational governance and resource stewardship.
 DOS is also developing online professional certification programs in human resources and finance for other staff.

 Other mission staff indicated that their HoM had not yet used the DOA to its full potential.
 For example, some missions are still following cumbersome procedures for quick-impact projects when the HoM could instruct the D/CMS to immediately issue a purchase order based on three quotations (e.g., to purchase a pump to assist a community in need).
-At the same time, personnel in one mission described proactive steps taken to sub-delegate financial certifying authority to substantive staff and to provide them training in this process, allowing the "owners" of funds to certify their own expenditures without the need to involve mission support staff.
+At the same time, personnel in one mission described proactive steps taken to sub-delegate financial certifying authority to substantive staff and to provide them training in this process, allowing the "owners" of funds to certify their own expenditures without the need to involve mission support staff.15 missions was delegated to the Department of Field Support (DFS).
+As a result, policies developed by DM (which apply to the entire Secretariat) were largely informed by the experience of entities not involved in peacekeeping and were increasingly not fit for the purpose of peace operations.
+Moreover, the support that DFS provided to peace operations was not available to other parts of the Secretariat.